 Note: this is an older review that looks at eFax’s compatibility with Mac OS X 10.6 only.
 It does not take into account a user’s future upgrade path, something most users should consider when looking for an online fax solution.
-OS X 10.7 and later is covered in a review above.

 Mac Faxing Pros